Mobile Phone Recycling Initiatives

 Sorting

-Collected mobile phones are sorted into four categories: handset devices, battery packs, USIM cards, and chargers.
+Collected mobile phones are sorted into five categories: handset devices, battery packs, USIM cards, chargers and others.

 Recycling process